frankbauer/ilias-asscodequestion/README.md

 * Add Support for Prefabs
 * Add UI to define random values
 * Add support to replace random tags

+### Version 2.0.1
+* Continous Compilation for some langauges (Javascript, Python)
+* Added brain.js. dom-side (all languages) and worker-side (JavaScript)
+* Pass Runtime Arguments from Canvas Object to worker-code (JavaScript)
+* Cancel-Button for Run-Actions. (allows users to terminate the code compilation/execution)

+### Version 2.0.0
+* Initial Support for Blockly
+* API Extensions for pcCodeQuestion (https://github.com/frankbauer/ilias-pccodequestion)

 ### Version 1.1.10
 * Support for Ilias 5.4